angsuman18/CyberSecurity-Wireshark-Kali-Linux/README.md

    - Identify protocols used in the captured traffic.
    - Follow protocol streams (e.g., follow TCP stream) to analyze complete conversations.

 Understanding packets and protocols is crucial for effective network analysis, troubleshooting, and security monitoring.
-If you need more details on any specific protocol or packet analysis techniques, feel free to ask!